mbensmida/sphinx-poc/docs/Wiki.rst

 Viewing page information is accessible to users who have the View permission on that page.
-The page information provides all the details about the related pages of the current page, the hierarchy structure of the current page, `the page history <#PLFUserGuide.WorkingWithWikis.ManagingContent.ManagingContentChanges.WorkingWithPageVersions.ViewingPageHistory>`__, and more.
+The page information provides all the details about the related pages of the current page, the hierarchy structure of the current page, :ref:`the page history <ViewingPageHistory>`, and more.

 1. Select the page you want to view the information.